 New Jersey Guardianship Lawyers at Lyons & Associates, P.C.
 Assist Clients With the Process of Becoming a Legal Guardian

-If you or someone you love has become incapacitated, either by an injury, a severe disability, or mental or physical decline associated with age, the experienced and compassionate New Jersey guardianship lawyers at Lyons & Associates, P.C. can help you.
+If you or someone you love has become incapacitated, either by an injury, a severe disability, or mental or physical decline associated with age, our experienced and compassionate New Jersey guardianship lawyers at Lyons & Associates, P.C. can help.
 We will thoroughly explain every step of the guardianship process, including filing the necessary petitions, attending court hearings, and providing regular updates to the court about the loved one’s status.
 Becoming a legal guardian is a significant responsibility, and we will walk you through every phase of the process.
-To schedule a confidential consultation, call us today at 908-575-9777 or contact us online.
+To schedule a free, confidential consultation, call us today at 908-575-9777 or contact us online.
 Our offices are conveniently located in Somerville and Morristown, New Jersey, and we serve clients throughout Somerset, Woodbridge, Morristown, Parsippany, Rockaway, Short Hills, Chatham, Randolph, Madison, and Morris Plains.